 Leave pumpkins on the vine until the skin turns the appropriate color for the variety and the rind feels hard when pressed with your thumbnail.
 Harvest before a hard frost by cutting the stem from the vine with a sharp knife, leaving a 2-inch stub on the fruit.
 Place the harvested pumpkins at 80° to 85°F for two weeks to cure them.
 For longer term storage, place them in a dark location at 50° to 55°F.

 More Varieties of Pumpkin

 'Baby Bear' pumpkin

-produces 1-2 pound, deep orange fruits that are just the right size for youngsters to handle.
-As a bonus, the semi-hulless seeds are excellent for roasting.
-105 days
+'Baby Bear' produces 1-2 pound deep orange fruits just the right size for youngsters to handle.
+As a bonus, the semihulless seeds are excellent for roasting.

 'Connecticut Field' pumpkin

-bears light orange fruits that are a good size for carving.
-Fruits range from 15 to 30 pounds, so you'll have a choice of sizes for your jack-o-lantern.
-100 days
+'Connecticut Field' bears light orange fruits that are a good size for carving.
+Fruits range from 15 to 30 pounds, so you'll have a choice of sizes for your jack-o'-lantern.
+The fruit 100 days to ripen.

-is a good choice for a large (20-30 pounds) pumpkin.
-It bears deep orange fruit with a strong stem handle.
-110 days
+'Howden' is a good choice for a large (20-30 pound) pumpkin.
+It bears deep orange fruit with a strong stem.
+110 days to ripeness.